Peterhouse, Cambridge: Modern day

-In the 1980s Peterhouse acquired an association with Conservative, Thatcherite politics.
-Maurice Cowling and Roger Scruton were both influential fellows of the College and are sometimes described as key figures in the so-called "Peterhouse right" – an intellectual movement linked to Margaret Thatcher.
-The Conservative politicians Michael Portillo and Michael Howard both studied at Peterhouse.
+In the 1980s Peterhouse acquired an association with Conservative politics.
+Maurice Cowling and Roger Scruton were both influential fellows of the College and are sometimes described as key figures in the so-called "Peterhouse right" – an intellectual movement linked to philosophical conservativism.
+While often associated with Thatcherite politics (notably, the Conservative politicians Michael Portillo and Michael Howard both studied at Peterhouse), the extent to which Margaret Thatcher's economic liberalism was admired within the movement was limited.
 During this period, which coincided with the mastership of Hugh Trevor-Roper, the college endured a period of significant conflict among the fellowship, particularly between Trevor-Roper and Cowling.

 Trevor-Roper feuded constantly with Cowling and his allies, while launching a series of administrative reforms.
 Women were admitted in 1983 at his urging.
-The British journalist Neal Ascherson summarised the quarrel between Cowling and Trevor-Roper as:Lord Dacre, far from being a romantic Tory ultra, turned out to be an anti-clerical Whig with a preference for free speech over superstition.
-He did not find it normal that fellows should wear mourning on the anniversary of General Franco’s death, attend parties in SS uniform or insult black and Jewish guests at high table.
+The British journalist Neal Ascherson summarised the quarrel between Cowling and Trevor-Roper thus:Lord Dacre, far from being a romantic Tory ultra, turned out to be an anti-clerical Whig with a preference for free speech over superstition.
+He did not find it normal that fellows should wear mourning on the anniversary of General Franco's death, attend parties in SS uniform or insult black and Jewish guests at high table.
 For the next seven years, Trevor-Roper battled to suppress the insurgency of the Cowling clique ("a strong mind trapped in its own glutinous frustrations"), and to bring the college back to a condition in which students might actually want to go there.
 Neither side won this struggle, which soon became a campaign to drive Trevor-Roper out of the college by grotesque rudeness and insubordination.
-In a review of Adam Sisman's 2010 biography of Trevor-Roper, the Economist wrote that picture of Peterhouse in the 1980s was "startling", stating the college had become under Cowling's influence a sort of right-wing "lunatic asylum", who were determined to sabotage Trevor-Roper's reforms.
+In a review of Adam Sisman's 2010 biography of Trevor-Roper, the Economist wrote that his picture of Peterhouse in the 1980s was "startling", stating the college had become under Cowling's influence a sort of right-wing "lunatic asylum", who were determined to sabotage Trevor-Roper's reforms.
 In 1987 Trevor-Roper retired complaining of "seven wasted years."

 Peterhouse may have been one of the sources of inspiration for Tom Sharpe's Porterhouse Blue.

-In the 20th century Peterhouse has established a more modern and welcoming reputation.